-Minimum 2.5 cumulative GPA for specific prerequisites that include BIOL 2401 Anatomy & Physiology I, BIOL 2402 Anatomy & Physiology II, PSYC 2301 General Psychology, and PSYC 2314 Lifespan Growth & Development.
-Acquired grades below a "C" on prerequisites will not be accepted.

-Note: If any Anatomy & Physiology courses are over 5 years old, at the time of applying, the course MUST be repeated.
-Meeting the application process does not guarantee admission into the program.

-- 2. Application for admission to SWTJC and to the VN Program. - 3.
+- 1. Minimum 2.5 cumulative GPA for specific prerequisites that include BIOL 2401 Anatomy & Physiology I, BIOL 2402 Anatomy & Physiology II, PSYC 2301 General Psychology, and PSYC 2314 Lifespan Growth & Development.
+Acquired grades below a "C" on prerequisites will not be accepted. - Note: If Anatomy & Physiology course grade is over 5 years old, at the time of applying, the course MUST be repeated.
+If both BIOL 2401 and BIOL 2402 are over 5 years old, at the time of applying, RNSG 1311 Nursing Pathophysiology may be taken in lieu of both BIOL courses.
+If the grade for RNSG 1311 is over 5 years old at the end of the spring semester of entrance year, it is required that the applicant retake RNSG 1311.
+Meeting the application process does not guarantee admission into the program. - 2.
+Application for admission to SWTJC and to the VN Program. - 3.
 Official High School transcript or GED certificate. - 4.
-Official transcripts from all colleges/universities attended other than SWTJC. - 5.
+Official transcripts from all colleges/universities attended. - 5.
 Meet TSI College-Readiness requirements. - a) If exempt due to an alternate test, you must provide documentation of acceptable scores.
 This applies to ACT, SAT, TAKS, COMPASS, Accuplacer, ASSET, STAAR, TASP, THEA, TAAS, etc. - 6.
 Take the TEAS VI examination and meet the Vocational Nursing Program requirements.
-Please call in spring for scheduled dates. - Three letters of reference that speak to your character and work ethic (instructors, co-workers, or employers) - 8.
+Please call in spring for scheduled dates. - 7.
+Three letters of reference that speak to your character and work ethic (instructors, co-workers, or employers) - 8.
 A background investigation is required for all SWTJC Nursing Students prior to admission into the nursing program.

 After the student applies for admission the SWTJC School of Vocational Nursing will submit the student's name to the Texas Board of Nursing.
-The school will notify the student as to when he/she can, make arrangements to have a fingerprint scanning appointment with IdentoGo using the originator number (ORI) 119TF2.
-The student will pay IdentoGo for both fingerprint scanning services (\$9.95) and the cost of the DPS/FBI background check (\$34.25).
-To make arrangements with IdentoGo go to https://uenroll.identogo.com.
+The student's information is then sent to IdentoGo.
+This company will notify the student as to when he/she can make arrangements to have a fingerprint scanning appointment with IdentoGo.
+The student will pay IdentoGo for both fingerprint scanning services) and the cost of the DPS/FBI background check